 Mexico’s emerging Valle de Guadalupe, located two hours south of San Diego, is quickly becoming the most interesting place in the California’s to visit for wine tasting, boutique hotels, and farm-to-table Baja Med cuisine.
-Like Sonoma and Napa in Northern California, the Valle in Baja California is the new chic spot to visit for emerging chefs, delicious cuisine and stellar wine.
+Like Sonoma and Napa in Northern California, the Valle in Baja California is Mexico Wine Country and the new chic spot to visit for emerging chefs, delicious cuisine, and stellar wine.

 Wine & Dine: A Perfect Day in Valle de Guadalupe